StanHR/FloTasks/README.md

 Download/ Clone this repo.
-After placing it in the suitable location, run the command :
+After placing it in the suitable location, run the following command in the Project Root directory:

 composer install